roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-09 ****** byStoryTeller07© Her body took over, with instinct driving her up and down his hardness.
+Her body took over, with instinct driving her up and down his hardness.
 Her vagina was sensitive to every movement.
 This was no lovemaking, it was animal rutting, for her at least.

   William felt voyeuristic, as though he were watching someone else having sex.
 His teacher, not Vicky, was pounding up and down the length of his cock.
 She was fucking herself, without his help.
 He wasn't needed.
 He lay there watching her tits bounce around, and his cock being absorbed over and over again.
 He hoped he could keep an erection long enough to satisfy her.
 The way she was gripping it so tight, and thrusting hard, she might wear it down to nothing.